Do you remember the Windows game Pipe Dream? In it, the player creates a continuous “goo” path using randomly assigned pieces of pipe.

 Keeping visitors on your blog or resource library has a lot of advantages.
 The more they stick around, the more opportunities you have to:

 - Show visitors that you understand their pain and are uniquely qualified to help alleviate it

 - Educate visitors about your solution (ideally the solution to their burning marketing pain)

-A strategically placed exit overlay on your blog can help keep visitors on site by recommending content similar to what they were reading previously:
+A strategically placed exit popup on your blog can help keep visitors on site by recommending content similar to what they were reading previously:

-This type of overlay is most effective when targeted at first-time visitors.
+This type of popup is most effective when targeted at first-time visitors.
 These are the prospects that need a lil’ warming up before you ask them for their email address.